AndreiShukailo/Interactive_Screens_For_Museum/README.md

 # Interactive Screens For Museum + admin Panel

-## Interactive museum road of life
+## Interactive museum "road of life"
 ### Application - interactive screens for the museum.
 Powered by the unity engine 8 screens with dynamic and static slides filled withinfographics and multimedia information.
 With your admin panel.

 ### Video - [YouTube](https://youtu.be/VwIyaaDH7qo)